AEM senior design team selected for NASA's RASC-AL design competition

 - Able to test EVA suit technologies before moon and mars surface missions

 The groups Deep Space Airlock, “Janus” has a simple design plan: to take what is already known to work in airlock systems and to develop innovative solutions that make it possible for deep space missions.
-Bobby Nguyen explains this process by saying, “innovation does not mean to create something new, but to make thing better."
+Bobby Nguyen explains this process by saying, “innovation does not mean to create something new, but to make something better."